 Donating milk can be a rewarding experience that positively impacts the health and well-being of the families of our region.

 Generous volunteer donors complete a simple but thorough screening process.
 All screening and shipping costs are paid for by the milk bank.
+Milk collection bags are available upon request.
 Compensation of donors is strictly prohibited by the Human Milk Banking Association of North America due to ethical and safety issues.
-As a non-profit organization that exists for the benefit of the community, this also helps us to keep milk processing fees as low as possible.

 Thanks to our Donor Milk in Your Neighborhood program, approved donors can arrange to drop off milk at the following locations: